orb-lang/espalier/doc/md/grammar.md

 ### grammar_template

-  The internal function @define creates a custom environment variable, neatly sidestepping lua's pedantic insistance on prepending ``local`` to all values of significance.
+  The internal function ``define`` creates a custom environment variable, neatly sidestepping Lua's pedantic insistance on prepending ``local`` to all values of significance.